bcgov/gdx-agreements-tracker/documentation/docs/guide/Frontend/react_components/ReportSelector/ReportSelector.md

 ## Description

-The `ResportSelector` component is a form that allows users to select a category and a type of report.
+The `ReportSelector` component is a form that allows users to select a category and a type of report.
 It also provides a description of the selected report type and allows the user to export the report in either PDF or XLSX format.

 ## State